How to prepare for an interview and deal with it

 In this Luxe Talent Blog we are interviewing Jose de la Vega, Team Leader in Spain, Recruitment Manager and Business Development Manager in Luxe Talent.
 Today, you will learn how to prepare for an interview and get the best results.
 Let's start!

-“By Failing to Prepare, you are Preparing to Fail”, this sentence by Benjamin Franklin really illustrates what our topic today is about.
+“By Failing to Prepare, you are Preparing to Fail”.
+This sentence by Benjamin Franklin really illustrates what our topic today is about.

 Preparation + Confidence = High Chances of Success.

-Get ready to prepare your best interview
+Get ready and prepare for your best interview

 A general and concise preparation is the first essential step towards a successful interview.
-It’s normal to feel nervous because you want to do your best, but if you prepare and practice, you can get better than your nerves and give yourself the best chance of getting the job.
+It’s normal to feel nervous because you want to do your best, albeit if you prepare and practice, you can get better than your nerves and give yourself the best chance of getting the job.

 Simple but regularly forgotten points when preparing for an interview